uga-ssrl/SSRLCV-Util/README.md

 Where the arguments are:

 * `file.csv      `-- a path to a csv file that you want to make a histogram of
-* `cutoff number `-- a number which represend the cutoff value to sum either side of
+* `cutoff number `-- a number which represent the cutoff value to sum either side of

 ---

 ## `test_point_generator.py` -- generates perfect matches for testing R2 -> R3 conversions

-This programs generates prefect matches on the image planes of various cameras.
-It can be used the test if a conversion from the image plane to the real world coordinate system is working correctly.
-The test points are ouput as c++ / CUDA code which can be copy / pasted into a test program.
+This program generates perfect matches on the image planes of various cameras.
+It can be used to test if a conversion from the image plane to the real world coordinate system is working correctly.
+The test points are output as c++ / CUDA code which can be copy / pasted into a test program.

 ### USAGE